SwordfishBE/EasyWarden/README.md

 3. After first server start with our plugin, new folder with a config file will be created in your server's plugins folder.
 You can change the warden's difficulty level there.

 This plugin works on Minecraft versions 1.21 - 1.21.6

+EDIT SwordfishBE: thanks JustErikSK for this plugin.
+Modified it to make the warden be killed easy.
+Removed loot drop.